JoJo-designs/SuperCodeQuiz/README.md

 also take users to the end page when they answerd all the questions

 My next step is to make a single question work and when it is answerd the user is sent to the end page.
+I need to make the an event listener that will make know which button was clicked and be able to know if it is correct or incorrect